“But in the end we’re left infinitely and utterly alone.”

 “No, Shunya.
 This is a task.
 And we have to accomplish it okay?”

 “I am trying!
-I haven’t practiced for 15 years and–”
+I haven’t practiced in 13 years and–”

 “Relax Shunya, please!
 Let out all the stress from your mind.
 Try concentrating again, okay?”